Washington Renters Insurance Guide 2026

 What is the average cost of renters insurance in Washington?

-The average monthly premium in Washington is $27 for $40,000 in personal property coverage and $100,000 in liability.
-Costs vary by insurer, credit score, and claims history.
+The estimated average monthly premium in Washington is $19 for $30,000 in personal property and $100,000 in liability.
+Your actual rate depends on ZIP code, credit score, and claims history.

 Is renters insurance required by law in Washington?

-No U.S. state mandates renters insurance by law.
-However, many landlords in Washington include a requirement in the lease agreement.
-Always check your rental contract.
+No U.S. state — including Washington — mandates renters insurance by law.
+However, many landlords require it in the lease.
+Always read your rental contract.

 How much personal property coverage do I need in Washington?

-Most renters in Washington choose $40,000 to $50,000.
-The right amount depends on the total value of your belongings — create a home inventory to get an accurate estimate.
+Most Washington renters choose $30,000.
+The right amount equals the total replacement cost of your belongings — build a home inventory to estimate it accurately.

-Does renters insurance cover flood damage in Washington?
+Does renters insurance cover flood or earthquake in Washington?

 How much is the pet liability add-on in Washington?

-The average pet add-on surcharge in Washington is $21/mo.
-Costs vary by breed, weight, and bite history.
-Some insurers exclude certain dog breeds entirely.
+The average pet add-on surcharge in Washington is about $13/mo.
+Cost varies by breed, weight, and bite history; some insurers exclude certain breeds.

 Related Calculators